sudarpo/az-900-notes/2-Describe Core Azure Services.md

 - A resource group is a unit of management for your resources in Azure.
 - A container that allows you to aggregate and manage all the resources required for your application in a single manageable unit.
+- All resources must be in a resource group and a resource can only be a member of a single resource group.
+- Many resources can be moved between resource groups with some services having specific limitations or requirements to move.
+- Resource groups can't be nested.
 - Allows you to manage the application collectively over its lifecycle.

 Manage and apply the following resources at resource group level: